 REBECCA: No. This cappuccino is just amazing!

 CLARISSA: Oh, I know, right?
 It’s the new cappuccino maker.
-Makes quite a difference. [she sees Rebecca’s perturbed look] Adam is my husband.
+Makes quite a difference. [she sees Rebecca’s perturbed look] My husband owns the place.

 Rebecca awkwardly nods.